 If surgery had been the treatment of choice, there definitely would have been a risk for paresthesia (a numbness, loss of local sensitivity, or tingling feeling).
 But surgery was not where I wanted to start.
 I always say, “I never know what I can do until I try.”

-I was completely transparent with my patient and let her know all of the possibilities and risks.
+I was completely transparent with my patient and let her know all of the possibilities and risks in the treatment of overextended gutta percha.
 I told her that I have gotten out overextended gutta percha before, but it wasn’t a guarantee that I could do it in her case.
 I also was not convinced that the overextended gutta percha was the cause of her pain.
 With all of the information in front of her, she made an informed decision and asked me to try.

 I cleaned out as much gutta percha as I could.
 I then took my file to the apex of the tooth, engaged it slightly and gave it a yank, and viola…that little “tail” came out!
 The dance party that occurred in that operatory was incredible!
 My patient, assistant, and I were all so happy we had accomplished the one thing the patient was hoping for.